-The Ministry of Health, being the Coordinating Ministry for all Agencies within the health sector, shall ensure that each Agency implements its own part of the strategic plan.
-The Honourable Commissioner for Health, supported by the Permanent Secretary, shall annually review the extent to which each Agency realizes its own part of the overall strategic plan of the health sector.
+The Ministry of Health, being the coordinating Ministry for the sector shall ensure that each Agency implements its own part of the strategic plan.
+An annual review process, driven by the Honourable Commissioner for Health and supported by the Accounting Officers of all agencies shall be put in place to evaluate the extent to which each Agency realizes its own part of the overall strategic plan of the Health sector.